ptienchuan/coffee-shop/README.md

 3. Setup environment:

+	- For `development`:
 		- Clone file `.env-template` to the same directory and rename to `.env`
-	- By default, project will run on port `3000` and will use the database with database name is `coffee-shop`
+		- By default, the project will run on port `3000` and will use the database with database name is `coffee-shop`

+	- For `testing`:
+		- Clone file `.env-template` to the same directory and rename to `test.env`
+		- By default, project will use the database with database name is `coffee-shop-test` for testing

 4. Run project:

-	For development:
+	For `development`:

 	`$ npm run dev`

+	For `testing`:

+	`$ npm run test`

-	For production:
+	For `production`:

 	`$ npm start`